 Political Participation

-The UAE does not conduct any elections at the executive level, so citizens do not have the right to change their government.
+The UAE does not conduct elections at the executive level, so citizens do not have the right to change their government.
 Each of the seven individual emirates is ruled by a hereditary family, with the leader chosen from among the tribe’s family members.
-The Supreme Federal Council, the highest federal authority, is composed of the rulers of the seven emirates and selects the president of the country.
-The current president, Mohammed Bin Zayed Al Nahyan, was unanimously confirmed by the Supreme Council in May 2022, following the death of his brother, Sheikh Khalifa.
+The Federal Supreme Council, the highest federal authority, is composed of the rulers of the seven emirates and selects the country’s president.
+The current president, Mohammed bin Zayed Al Nahyan, was unanimously confirmed by the Supreme Council in May 2022 following the death of his older brother, Sheikh Khalifa.

 Free and fair elections

 The UAE rulers’ supreme decision-making powers and their ability to govern without restrictions have remained stable since the country’s independence in 1971.
-The ruling arrangements remain hereditary, and there are no indications that any form of elected government will be introduced.
-The combination of a small national population (approximately 1.4 million out of a total population of 9.8 million), significant financial resources (GDP per capita of $62,574 in 2021), and the fact that the government has implemented a wide-ranging modernization program from which the population has benefited extends a high degree of legitimacy to the ruling families.
-This culminates in a strong societal consensus regarding their right to govern.
+The ruling arrangements remain hereditary, and there is no indication that any form of elected government will be introduced.
+The combination of a small national population (approximately 1.5 million out of a total population of 10.7 million), significant financial resources (GDP per capita was more than $50,000 in 2023), and the fact that the government has implemented and continues to implement a wide-ranging modernization program from which the population has benefited extends a high degree of legitimacy to the ruling families.
+This results in strong societal consensus regarding their right to govern.
 While actual decision-making is highly centralized, ruling families continue to operate on a consensus basis, meaning that general societal considerations (e.g., the interests of business families, tribal issues) are taken into account.
 The fact that the ruling families are not democratically elected has in no way impacted their ability to govern.

-Partially elected bodies, such as the FNC, have limited influence – although they can place issues on the public agenda, to which the government can then choose to respond.
-In practice, the FNC simply approves laws initiated by the government, with some debate but no objections being raised.
+Partially elected bodies such as the FNC have limited influence – although they can place issues on the public agenda, the government can then choose whether to respond.
+In practice, the FNC simply approves laws initiated by the government, with some debate but no objections raised.

 Effective power to govern

-While the UAE constitution explicitly recognizes the right of assembly (Article 33), there are severe restrictions imposed on both the rights of assembly and association.
+While the UAE constitution explicitly recognizes the right of assembly (Article 33), there are severe restrictions imposed on both assembly and association rights.
 Political organizations, political parties and trade unions are illegal.
 Permission is required before organizing public activities or joining regional and global networks, and the government regularly monitors all private activities of association members.
-In particular, since 2011 – the year of the outbreak of the Arab Spring – numerous organizations have been dissolved or banned, and others have seen their executive boards replaced with government appointees, such as the Jurists Association and the Teachers Association.
+In particular, since 2011 – the year of the outbreak of the Arab Spring – numerous organizations have been dissolved or banned and others have had their executive boards replaced with government appointees.

 Association / assembly rights

 While the UAE constitution guarantees all citizens “freedom to hold opinions and expression of the same” as well as “freedom of communication,” the reality on the ground is different.
 Current laws prohibit criticism of the ruler and any speech that may encourage or create unrest or threaten social cohesion.
 This includes anything judged as “damaging to the reputation of the country.”
-Anti-terrorism legislation provides for the death penalty or life sentence for any act judged to have been intended “to undermine the stability, safety, unity, sovereignty or security of the state.”
+In October 2023, the UAE adopted a law aimed at combating discrimination, hatred and extremism, although the legislation has been criticized for restricting freedom of expression, particularly in cases related to blasphemy and discrimination.
+Anti-terrorism legislation provides for the death penalty or life sentence for any act judged to have been intended “to undermine the stability, safety, unity, sovereignty or security of the state,” and it has been used to detain both national and foreign citizens.
+Particular attention is paid to the digital domain, with UAE security services regularly monitoring social media activity and taking action against any opinions or posts deemed unacceptable by the government.
+In October 2024, a Northern Irish national was arrested and charged with slander under the UAE’s cybercrime laws for posting a negative review about his former employer online.

 UAE authorities employ extensive surveillance technologies against activists, both domestic and foreign.
 The country boasts one of the highest concentrations of surveillance cameras globally.
 These cameras were installed with assistance from companies in China, Israel and the United States.
-Numerous reports suggest that the UAE has additionally installed spyware on journalists’ mobile devices and utilizes applications like ToTok for various surveillance objectives.
+Numerous reports suggest that the UAE has also installed spyware on journalists’ mobile devices and uses applications such as ToTok for various surveillance objectives.

 Freedom of expression